Table of Contents

 Compensation in a wrongful death case may include:

 We will handle all negotiations with the insurance companies while you recuperate from your injuries.
 An insurance company’s business model involves settling for as little as possible but relatively quickly.
 What sounds like a reasonable amount to you–especially if you have no income due to the accident and no vehicle–is probably far less than the amount you will need to pay your medical expenses and get your life back on track.
 Insurance companies are notorious for lowball offers.
-Never agree to an insurance settlement before speaking with an attorney.
+Never agree to an insurance settlement before speaking with a personal injury attorney.

 At Kogan & DiSalvo, we know the value of your claim based on your injuries and circumstances.
 If the insurance company refuses to settle for a reasonable amount, we will pursue litigation.